jsimkins2/geog473-673/Advanced_R/welcome_back.md

     ##         InfStatus
     ## Genotype Infected Recovered Susceptible
-    ##       rr        6         4           5
+    ##       rr        6         7           5
-    ##       Rr       10         6           2
+    ##       Rr        8         7           3
-    ##       RR        7         6           4
+    ##       RR        4         7           3

-Note - We turned the sample data info a `factor` to make sure the factors aren't double indexed...here is what I mean...
+Note - We turned the sample data info a `factor` to make sure the factors aren’t double indexed…here is what I mean…

 ``` r
 # WITHOUT the factor